brothaman-org/brothaman/mkdocs/specifications/bro-volume.md

   * `ExecStartPre=`: Multiple used to prepare the volume for use by ensuring the mount point data set exists, creates it if necessary, and sets the correct ownership and permissions all using zfs-helperctl.
 Even takes the pre_snapshots argument into account.
 See how all this is done in the `3. volumes.md` lab.
 Must make sure to take specifier expansion and special characters into account.
 Look at examples in the lab where we escaped the `%` with `%%` and the `$` with `$$`.
   * `ExecStart=`: Mounts the ZFS dataset at the specified mount point.
   * `ExecStop=`: Unmounts the ZFS dataset when the volume is no longer needed.
+* When the `--container` and `--container-path` options are provided, the `bro-volume` script automatically modifies the existing container quadlet to integrate the volume:
+  * Adds systemd service dependencies (`PropagatesStopTo=`, `BindsTo=`, and `After=`) in the `[Unit]` section to properly link the volume service lifecycle with the container service.
+  * Adds a `Volume=` directive in the `[Container]` section with the format `MOUNT_POINT:CONTAINER_PATH` to bind mount the ZFS dataset into the container at the specified path.
+  * Removes any existing volume-related dependencies and volume mounts to the same container path to prevent conflicts.
+  * Uses the correct systemd service naming convention where a volume quadlet named `NAME.volume` becomes the service `NAME-volume.service`.
 * If the path `/var/lib/containers/unprivileged` exists, the `bro-volume` script creates a new user account under this base directory for unprivileged Podman containers by delegating user creation to the `bro-user` script if the specified owner user does not already exist.
   * If the path does not exist, it fails with an error.
 * The `bro-volume` script can be extended in the future to support additional features as needed.